pubnub/c-sharp/unity/README.md

 #### Prerequisites
 1. Install a free Full version of Unity 4 Pro from http://unity3d.com/unity/download/ (Unity 4 is recommended, but current/later versions should be ok).
 MonoDevelop IDE tool will be installed as part of Unity to write C# scripts.
 2. For Unity, JSONFX is needed for the serialization library.
-To use JSONFX we have defined 3 pre processor directives:
+To use JSONFX we have defined 3 pre processor directives

 - `USE_JSONFX_UNITY` is for UNITY_STANDALONE or UNITY_WEBPLAYER or UNITY_ANDROID

 - `USE_JSONFX` for non-unity clients.